ehsanx/ehsankarim/content/authors/admin/_index.md

 Dr. M. Ehsan Karim is

 - an Assistant Professor (tenure-track) in Health Data Science in the School of Population and Public Health ([SPPH](http://www.spph.ubc.ca/person/ehsan-karim/)), The University of British Columbia ([UBC](http://www.ubc.ca/)),
-- a Scientist at the Centre for Health Evaluation and Outcome Sciences ([CHEOS](http://www.cheos.ubc.ca/people/mohammad-ehsanul-ehsan-karim/)), St. Paul's Hospital,
+- a Scientist at the Centre for Health Evaluation and Outcome Sciences ([CHEOS](http://www.cheos.ubc.ca/people/mohammad-ehsanul-ehsan-karim/)), St. Paul's Hospital, and
-- a Michael Smith Foundation for Health Research ([MSFHR](https://www.msfhr.org/causal-inference-framework-analyzing-large-administrative-healthcare-databases-focus-multiple)) Scholar, and
 - an Associate Member, [UBC Statistics](https://www.stat.ubc.ca/people).
+- He was also a Michael Smith Foundation for Health Research ([MSFHR](https://www.msfhr.org/causal-inference-framework-analyzing-large-administrative-healthcare-databases-focus-multiple)) Scholar.

 He obtained his Ph.D. in Statistics from [UBC](http://hdl.handle.net/2429/51933), supported by a studentship from the Multiple Sclerosis Society of Canada ([MSSOC](https://mssociety.ca/)).
 He completed his postgraduate training in the Department of Epidemiology, Biostatistics and Occupational Health at [McGill](https://www.mcgill.ca/epi-biostat-occh/), supported by a fellowship from the Canadian Network for Observational Drug Effect Studies ([CNODES](https://www.cnodes.ca/methods/methods-members/)).